 CJHS-J 101 American Criminal Justice System (3 cr.)
 Introduction to elements of the criminal justice system: the police, the courts, and corrections, and how they function in contemporary American society.
+CJHS-J 101 is a prerequisite to all criminal justice classes.

 CJHS-J 201 Theoretical Foundations of Criminal Justice Policies (3 cr.)
-This course examines the impact of sociological, biological, and economic theories of crime and the practice of criminal justice.
+P: CJHS-J 101 This course examines the impact of sociological, biological, and economic theories of crime and the practice of criminal justice.
 Focus is upon the natural and importance of theory, context of theoretical developments, methods for the critical analysis of theoretical developments, and policy implications of the varying perspectives considered.

 CJHS-J 202 Criminal Justice Data, Methods and Resources (3 cr.)
-Course examines basic concepts of criminal justice.
+P: CJHS-J 101 Course examines basic concepts of criminal justice.
 Students become familiar with research techniques necessary for systematic analysis of the criminal justice system, offender behavior, crime trends, and program effectiveness.
 Students will learn to critically evaluate existing research.
 Students will become familiar with existing sources of criminal justice data and will learn to assess the quality of that data.